These are the characters from the original animated series ThunderCats (1985).

 - Heroic Sacrifice: He chose to pilot the Thundercats' ship while the others were in stasis even when aware that he was too old to survive the entire journey.

 - Nice Job Breaking It, Hero!: After he defeated Ratilla the Terrible, he tried to depose of the Sword of Plundar in Thundera's molten magma.
-Instead of being destroyed, the sword destabilized the planet and eventually cause it to explode.
+Instead of being destroyed, the sword destabilized the planet and eventually caused it to explode.

 - Spirit Advisor: After his death, he occasionally appears before Lion-O as a ghost to give him advice and to warn him when he's making rash decisions.